FIshWIthLegs9161/SettleScore/README.rst

 submission via the submit command before the date/times listed below automatically receive the associated Submission-Based (SB) extra credit.
 The amended late penalty that is described in the "|final_pols|_" section does not start applying until after the final date and time listed.
+If this text appears, I did this right.

 =====  ===============
 Bonus  Deadline Option